duneroadrunner/SaferCPlusPlus/README.md

 ### TRefCountingFixedPointer

-Same as TRefCountingNotNullPointer, but cannot be re-targeted after construction (basically a "const TRefCountingNotNullPointer").
+Same as TRefCountingNotNullPointer, but cannot be retargeted after construction (basically a "const TRefCountingNotNullPointer").
 It is a recommended type to be used for safe parameter passing by reference.

 ### TRefCountingConstPointer, TRefCountingNotNullConstPointer, TRefCountingFixedConstPointer